mastodon/documentation/Running-Mastodon/Administration-guide.md

 The following rake task:

-    RAILS_ENV=production bundle exec rails mastodon:add_user
+    tootctl accounts create (username) --email=your@email

-This will guide you through creating a new user interactively.
-The user will get a confirmation e-mail.
+This will create a new user.
+The user's password will be displayed in the shell prompt.

 ## Moderating content